opencog/atomspace/examples/atomspace/README.md

 These are "basic" demos that all users should know.
 Open each of these in your favorite text editor, and start reading.
 Cut-and-paste from the text-editor to the guile prompt: this gives you a chance to see what happens, and how the system reacts.

-(But read the "Introduction" below, first).
+These are written in Scheme; they can be "easily" translated to Python by re-arranging parenthesis.
+Nothing here is special or specific to scheme or python.
+The deoms would look the same in c++ or Haskell.
+This is because they are deoming [Atomese](https://wiki.opencog.org/w/Atomese), which has the same form no mater what the wrapper language (python, scheme, ...)
+The "Introcution" further below provides a HOWTO get started.

 * [`basic.scm`](basic.scm)                   -- How to start the guile shell.
 * [`knowledge.scm`](knowledge.scm)           -- Representing knowledge.